Grounds For Harassment Lawsuit

 What Is And What Isn’t Harassment?

 Can you sue for harassment?
-Many people are encountering this question in mind.
-People often get confused between the incidents that count as harassment or not.
-They should be sure about whether the harassment incident is enough to file a claim or a lawsuit.
+Many people encounter this question in mind.
+People often get confused between the incidents count as harassment or not.
+They should be sure whether the harassment incident is enough to file a claim or a lawsuit.
 They should have to be sure that a particular behavior is considered harassment.

-One job aspirant posted a story on Reddit to identify whether the situation that she encountered during her interview could be a form of sexual harassment.
-To find a new job, she needs a reference from her former supervisors.
-One of her former supervisors asked her to send him pleasurable pictures of herself that would motivate him to write an excellent reference to her.
+One job aspirant posted a story on Reddit to identify whether the situation she encountered during her interview could be a form of sexual harassment.
+She needs a reference from her former supervisors to find a new job.
+One of her former supervisors asked her to send him pleasurable pictures of herself that would motivate him to write an excellent reference for her.

 Another Reddit user was also not sure whether she found herself in sexual harassment or not.
-One interviewer asked her whether she has a boyfriend or not, and when was the last time she dated a boy.
-She was confused about whether this question is considered harassment or not.
+One interviewer asked her whether she had a boyfriend and when she last dated a boy.
+She was confused about whether this question was considered harassment or not.

-After suing for harassment, victims feel guilty against the people who harassed them and want to withdraw their harassment lawsuit.
+After suing for harassment, victims feel guilty against those who harassed them and want to withdraw their harassment lawsuit.
 Any unwelcome comment or behavior on race, religion, sex, national origin, age, genetic information, or disability is harassment.

 Harassment must include actions that intimidate, offend, or frighten the employee or create a hostile work atmosphere.
-It is considered unlawful, and the victim can file a lawsuit for it.
+It is considered unlawful, and the victim can file a lawsuit.

 • Offensive jokes, behavior, and comments